MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 * Shared and private itinerary:
     * Users share upcoming travel plans by entering their destination(s) and travel dates.
-    * Users add activities that are not shared publicly.
+    * Users add other trip information that are not shared publicly.

 * Search and filtering:
     * Users can explore the community by searching for travelers with overlapping itineraries.